hidao80/HovelAPI/README.md

 Describe the route in `routes/api.php`.

 Declare functions to be executed when route is accessed in `app/api/v1/functions.php`.
-You may also directly describe the process in an anonymous function in route without declaring it in `functions.php`.
+You may also directly describe the process in an anonymous function in route without declaring it in `app/api/v1/functions.php`.

 Change the BASIC authentication account from the default one.

 Access with a basic authentication header from `curl`, javascript's `fetch()`, or jQuery's `$.ajax()`.

 Register messages in the dictionary file for multilingualization if necessary.
-You can also use a function without a dictionary file by writing messages directly into the function.
+You can also use a function without a dictionary file by writing messages directly into the source code.

 You are free to add more routes files, dictionary files, and api files.